GLOBAL SELLING BLOG

 Yes, a sight LC is negotiable.

-What are the benefits of a Letter of Credit at Sight?
+3. What are the benefits of an LC at sight?

-A Letter of Credit at Sight offers benefits like effective working capital management for exporters, early payment benefits for the exporter, and a competitive advantage for the importer.
+A sight LC offers benefits like effective working capital management for exporters, early payment benefits for the exporter, and a competitive advantage for the importer.

 There can be a substantial gap between document submission from importers and the bank processing the payment.
 In this case, importers receive a grace period of 30, 60 or 90 days as per the terms in the LC.
-To reduce this payment waiting period of 30-90 days, a Usance LC or Sight LC is issued to the exporter.
+To reduce this payment waiting period, a usance LC or sight LC is issued to the exporter.

-What is a Usance LC Payable at Sight?
+5. What is a usance LC payable at sight?

-LC Usance Payable at Sight refers to an LC arrangement in which the exporter makes sight collection from the drawee bank that handles discounting while the importer makes an advance payment to the issuing bank, which provides financing to the importer.
+A usance LC payable at sight refers to an LC arrangement in which the exporter makes sight collection from the drawee bank that handles discounting while the importer makes an advance payment to the issuing bank that provides financing to the importer.

 Published on December 29, 2022.